Sharks hire Mike Grier as NHL's first Black GM

 AP Sports Writer

 SAN JOSE, Calif.
-(AP) — The San Jose Sharks’ three-month search for a general manager ended with a barrier-breaking hire as the team made longtime NHL forward Mike Grier the first Black GM in league history.
+(AP) — The San Jose Sharks have hired longtime NHL forward Mike Grier to become the first Black general manager in NHL history.

-“It means a lot to me,” Grier said at his introductory news conference Tuesday.
-“It’s not something I take lightly.
-I realize there’s a responsibility that comes with the territory.
-But I’m up for it.
-How I carry myself and how this organization carries himself, I think we’ll do well and hopefully we’ll leave a footprint and open some doors for people to follow.”

-“I hope you do serve as an inspiration to lots of people and that I hope you’re the first and certainly not the last,” Becher told Grier.

-Grier spent three of his 14 seasons in the NHL with the Sharks from 2006-09.
-He retired in 2011 after playing 1,060 career games, and has spent time as a scout in Chicago, an assistant coach in New Jersey and most recently the hockey operations advisor for the New York Rangers, where he was given many of the responsibilities of an assistant general manager.
+Grier spent three of his 14 seasons in the NHL with the Sharks from 2006-09, and he has spent the past decade filling various roles as a coach and scout around the league.
+He was most recently the hockey operations advisor for the New York Rangers.

+Grier was the pick after a lengthy search that included dozens of candidates and lasted nearly three months since Wilson announced he was stepping down on April 7.
+Wilson had taken a leave of absence in November.

-The hire comes less than a week after Will announced that head coach Bob Boughner and three of his assistants wouldn’t return next season.
+The barrier-breaking hire comes less than a week after interim general manager Joe Will announced that head coach Bob Boughner and three of his assistants wouldn’t return next season.
 Will said he made the move two months after the season ended to give the new general manager a clean slate.

 Grier has a tough task in San Jose in trying to rebuild a team that has missed the playoffs for three straight seasons for the first time in franchise history.

-Grier will have to get to work quickly, dealing with the draft Thursday and Friday, the start of free agency next week and the need to hire a coaching staff and build up the front office.
+Grier will have to get to work quickly, hiring a new coach and dealing with the draft Thursday and Friday and the start of free agency next week.
+San Jose has the 11th pick in the first round.

-Grier said the draft and free agency are the immediate priorities as well as trying to create more salary cap flexibility if possible before he turns to the coaching search.

-“I just think that’s a challenge to try to get everything in order as quickly as possible, but still doing it the right way and being thorough,” he said.
-“It’s all a challenge but everything I’m looking forward to.”

 Grier comes from a family of successful sports executives.
 His brother, Chris, serves as general manager of the NFL’s Miami Dolphins, and his father, Bobby, served as a longtime coach and front office executive for the New England Patriots and Houston Texans.